python-jsonschema/jsonschema/docs/faq.rst

             )

-        DefaultValidatingDraft7Validator = extend_with_default(Draft7Validator)
+        DefaultValidatingValidator = extend_with_default(Draft202012Validator)

         # Example usage:
         obj = {}
         schema = {'properties': {'foo': {'default': 'bar'}}}
-        # Note jsonschem.validate(obj, schema, cls=DefaultValidatingDraft7Validator)
+        # Note jsonschem.validate(obj, schema, cls=DefaultValidatingValidator)
         # will not work because the metaschema contains `default` directives.
-        DefaultValidatingDraft7Validator(schema).validate(obj)
+        DefaultValidatingValidator(schema).validate(obj)
         assert obj == {'foo': 'bar'}

-See the above-linked document for more info on how this works, but basically, it just extends the :validator:`properties` validator on a `jsonschema.Draft7Validator` to then go ahead and update all the defaults.
+See the above-linked document for more info on how this works, but basically, it just extends the :validator:`properties` validator on a `jsonschema.Draft202012Validator` to then go ahead and update all the defaults.

 .. note::